Twitter And Regeneron Lead The SPY In Another Mixed Day Of Trading | Benzinga

 Twitter And Regeneron Lead The SPY In Another Mixed Day Of Trading

-U.S. indices at a mixed day of trading Wednesday as investors and traders weighed the U.S. 30-Year Treasury note falling to 2.1483%, the lowest level since March 1.
+U.S. indices had a mixed day of trading Wednesday as investors and traders weighed the U.S. 30-Year Treasury note falling to 2.1483%, the lowest level since March 1.

 The SPDR S&P 500 ETF Trust (NASDAQ:SPY) finished slightly higher by 0.02% to $422.28